 First, the Spirit of Christ in us softens our hearts and moves our emotions.
 When we turn toward Christ, we are turned toward our children.

 Our part: Don’t resist the Holy Spirit.
 Allow yourself to love your children deeply and selflessly in a Christlike way.
 Let go of yourself.
-Love them like Jesus loves you.
+Love your children like Jesus loves you.
 Let the love of the Father flow through you, overcoming the selfish tendencies we all have inside us.

 Second, the Lord also instructs, giving us the how-to: